 Table 2: Smart Grid Capabilities for the Initial Phase and Full implementation

-While conducting the Initial Phase demonstration, Hawaiian Electric will develop a smart grid project application filing encompassing our three operating utilities across five islands.
+During the Demonstration Project, we began creating our smart grid application encompassing our three operating utilities across five islands.
 The purpose of filing the application is to seek approval for the full smart grid implementation.
 The application will detail costs and benefits of the smart grid and will be tailored to each operating utility.

-Also during the Initial Phase demonstration, we will begin engaging our customers to educate them on smart grid and how it can benefit them.

-Phase 1 Smart Grid Implementation Status

-Phase 1 Smart Grid implementation includes smart meters, prepay and portions of the AMI and Customer Portal.
-As of September 2014, 5200 smart meters have been installed on O‘ahu.
-Customers in Moanalua Valley and portions of Pearl City, Kaimuki, Diamond Head, Kahala and Waikiki can now access their own personalized Web portal and use that information to help better manage their electric bills.
-Customers with Smart Meters can also enroll in the prepay program.
-Prepay Program is available for up to 250 customers with smart meters.
+Our Demonstration Project (which ended last year) included smart meters, Prepay, and portions of the AMI and Customer Energy Portal.
+By September 2014, we had installed 5,200 smart meters on O‘ahu.
+Customers in Moanalua Valley and portions of Pearl City, Kaimuki, Diamond Head, Kahala, and Waikiki were able to access their own personalized Web portal and use that information to help better manage their electric bills.

+Up to 250 customers with smart meters could also enroll in the Prepay program.

 Full Implementation

-During Full Implementation, the Hawaiian Electric Companies will build the necessary infrastructure and install the devices necessary for a smart grid, including back office systems, smart grid NAN infrastructure, utility FAN and WAN infrastructure (separate from the smart grid project), sensor endpoints, and services to manage the network.
-Leveraging the smart grid infrastructure, we will install the smart grid solutions that can have the most positive impact on our customers: AMI, Customer Energy Portal, Prepay, VVO, ADMS, and Demand Response.
+During our full implementation, we will build the foundational infrastructure and install the devices necessary for a smart grid, including back office systems, smart grid NAN infrastructure, utility FAN and WAN infrastructure (separate from the smart grid project), sensor endpoints, and services to manage the network.
+We will then install the smart grid solutions that can have the most positive impact on our customers: AMI, the Customer Facing Solutions of a Customer Energy Portal and Prepay; Distribution Automation including an Outage Management System (OMS), FCIs, and Remote Switching; an ADMS with Conservation Voltage Reduction (CVR), and the Direct Load Control (DLC) and Dynamic Pricing Demand Response programs.